landonia/crypto/README.md

 ### BIP-39

 An implementation of a mnemonic code or mnemonic sentence for the generation of deterministic wallets (BIP-39).
-It will create (or recreate from a group of easy to remember words.
+It can create new mnemonics using random entropy or from using an existing entropy.

 It consists two main parts: